 It was apparent straightaway that Barts was a very thorough and cheerful homage to the 1920s and the era of illegal drinking, with cocktails served in tea and coffee pots (as well as top hats and gramophone records) and the drinks menus hidden in hardback books.

 I had a Tom Collins to start and a White Lady to finish while Sara my drinking partner (and the one who’d actually known how to find Barts) had a couple of Alchemists (Belvedere vodka, apple, elderflower, cucumber and mint).
 They were all delicious, the Alchemists being suitably refreshing and the gin cocktails being appropriately strong in alcohol while still being extremely drinkable.

 You could get through quite a lot of money quite quickly in Barts I suspect – we rattled happily through four cocktails and £50 in under half an hour – but the Sloane crowd who are presumably its main clientele wouldn’t be the slightest bit bothered by that.

 Even for the less well-heeled it was a great start to the evening and the edges were indeed rather blurred when we walked back through the lobby to the outside world.
-Thankfully my hotel – another unknown gem (to me at least) – wasn’t too far away…
+Thankfully my hotel, the Ampersand, wasn’t too far away